stamatis-mavitzis/project-management-system/README.md

 - Comment and discussion threads
 - File uploads for task attachments
 - Notifications for comments or changes
+- Comment and discussion threads with optional file attachments
+  (Team Leaders and Members can upload a file when posting a comment)

 ### Optional / Bonus Features
 - Dashboard analytics and team progress charts